Welcome to our October 2024 Employment Law Update!

 Note

-The Employment Rights Bill, introduced on 10 October 2024, seeks a further amendment to the Equality Act 2010 to impel employers to take all reasonable steps as well as a proposal to make employers liable for third party harassment.
+The Employment Rights Bill, introduced on 10 October 2024, seeks a further amendment to the Equality Act 2010 to impel employers to take all reasonable steps, as well as a proposal to make employers liable for third party sexual harassment.
 Some will recall that both were originally included within the original Worker Protection Bill during the last Government and were removed by the House of Lords as being too onerous.
 Employers will need to watch and see how the changes proposed by the Employment Rights Bill fare on this occasion.
 The proposed Bill also introduces making an allegation of sexual harassment as a protected disclosure under whistleblowing legislation.

 We have already covered this law in some detail in September’s update and in our September seminar but please get in touch if you need help drafting or amending your policies.
 We can also deliver appropriate training for all your staff, particularly line managers, your internal HR team and other senior members of the business who may have incidents of sexual harassment reported to them.